KIWI-ST/kiwi.server/README.md

 # kiwi.server
-kiwi.server is a tool set that integrates gdal, tensroflow, orleans and so on...
+kiwi.server is a tool set that integrates gdal, accord.net, orleans and so on...

 The commonly used operations are packaged, mainly the following modules